bihealth/WiPP/README.md

 ```

 > ### Note
 > As you annotated a very small amount of peaks, your classifier is likely not to be accurate.
 For this reason, we provide a trained classifier.
+> In order to use this example classifier, please uncomment the line
+> `# path: example_classifier`
-In order to use this example classifier, please uncomment the line `path: example_classifier` (by removing the `#` symbol) in the `classifier` block of the `config.yaml` file.
-You can follow the same procedure for your data if you want to use a specific classifier for several projects.
-Please note that the example classifier is provided to help you test the tool and is specific to the test data, do not use it for your own project.
+> (by removing the `#` symbol) in the `classifier` block of the `config.yaml` file.
+> You can follow the same procedure for your data if you want to use a specific classifier for several projects.
+> *The example classifier is provided to help you test WiPP and is specific to the test data, **do not use it for your own project.***

 ## Running your own project